DarkKodKod/NESTool/README.md

 # NESTool
-Tool written in C# and WPF to manage asset for a NES game by Felipe Reinaud.
+Tool written in C# and WPF using the MVVM design pattern to manage asset for a NES game by Felipe Reinaud.
 Resources files are in TOML format, [https://github.com/toml-lang/toml](https://github.com/toml-lang/toml).

 This tool is far from comlete.
 Current version is 1.0.0